cjoakim/azure-logicapp-cosmosdb/README.md

 # azure-logicapp-cosmosdb

-Simple HTTP-triggered Azure Logic App that writes to CosmosDB
+Simple HTTP-triggered Azure Logic App that writes to CosmosDB.

 ---